kvto/kvto/README.md

 ## Projects related to my job 💼:

-Making changes and improvements to the official page of Editorial Tercer Sol, whose purpose is to support and contribute to the university community, faculty, researchers, scientists and writers in general to disseminate their productions.
+Making changes and improvements in the different pages of the Editorials, whose purpose is to support and contribute to the university community, teachers, researchers, scientists and writers in general to disseminate their productions.
 We promote new ways of understanding and transmitting knowledge.

-Using template manager and components as Elementor was, plugins for managing and creating forms, sliders; as well as creating different CSS code to locate the components in the right place taking into account all the dimensions of the different enabled devices that users can choose to enter the previously mentioned page (mobile, pc, laptop)
+Using the template and component manager as Elementor was, plugins to manage and create forms, sliders; as well as create different CSS codes to locate the components in the correct place taking into account all the dimensions of the different enabled devices that users can choose to enter the aforementioned page (mobile, pc, laptop), in addition to performing the respective SEO process, verify the loading speed through Google tools and its respective positioning in various search engines.

 <div id="badges" align="center">
   <a href="https://editorialtercersol.com">